corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 When using cluster-level TLS, it is only necessary to do this once per cluster.
 {{< /note >}}

-You must perform the same steps that you did for setting up the MGM to enable the locally hosted identities P2P communication.
-If the fake CA tool was used when onboarding the MGM, it should be re-used for members.
-If a real CA was used for the MGM onboarding, then the same CA should be used for members.
+You must perform the same steps that you did for setting up the MGM to enable P2P communication for the locally hosted identities.
+Use the CA whose trustroot certificate was configured in the MGM's registration context.

 1. Create a TLS key pair at the P2P cluster-level by running this command: